SouthernAvengers/GroupProject/README.md

 Southern Alumni needs to add a job offers section which will take info from Southern Alumni and display job offers.

 # #Technologies Used
-Android Studio
+.Android Studio

-Kotlin
+.Kotlin

-Firebase
+.Firebase
 # # #Contributors
-Tarun Sagar Rachakonda
+.Tarun Sagar Rachakonda

-Nikhil Tallapally
+.Nikhil Tallapally

-Divya Mamillapalli
+.Divya Mamillapalli

-Pravalika Sribhashyam
+.Pravalika Sribhashyam
 # # #License
 This project is licensed under the MIT License.
 See LICENSE for more information.